Flying satellites in space might seem like a real stretch

 to North American, Europe and Asia.

-It will have much higher power and sensitivity
+It had much higher power and sensitivity

 than previous Amsats, allowing for cheaper, simpler